Aira-Sakuranomiya/Kirei/README.md

 # Kirei
- A simple page for Calibur homepage
+ A simple html for Calibur's homepage